VanshChamp/FPGA-Snake-Ladder-Game/README.md

 README.md: This file, providing an overview and details of the project.

 ## How to Run the Project
-Clone the Repository:

-git clone [Your Repository URL]

-Open in IDE: Open the Verilog files in an FPGA development environment like Intel Quartus Prime or Xilinx Vivado.
+Open in IDE: Open the Verilog files in Intel Quartus Prime.

 Synthesize and Implement: Use the provided pin assignments to synthesize and program the Verilog design onto a compatible FPGA board.